amrita-repository/android-app/README.md

 Examination schedules for all the courses provided in the campus.

 #### Curriculum Info:
-All new updated curriculum for all B.Tech courses in Amrita Vishwa Vidyapeetham.
+All new updated curriculum for all courses in Amrita Vishwa Vidyapeetham.

 #### Downloads section:
-Find downloaded question papers and timetables in the downloads section within the app.
+Access downloaded resources in the downloads section within the app.

 #### AUMS:
 `Amrita University Management System (AUMS)` now much easier to access in Amrita Repository.
-Check your grades, marks and attendance levels
+Check your grades, marks, attendance levels, and course resources.

 #### Amrita News:
 Be up-to-date with what's happening at Amrita.
 Be notified of news articles pulled directly from the Amrita Website.